R&D tax relief advance clearances

 The consultation explores the benefits and drawbacks of voluntary and mandatory assurances.
 Voluntary assurances might appeal to companies seeking certainty, while mandatory assurances could be more effective in reducing fraud and error – both routes may be adopted.

 Voluntary assurances would allow companies to seek clarification on their eligibility for R&D tax reliefs before making a claim.
 This option is designed to provide businesses with greater certainty and confidence in their claims, potentially reducing errors due to misunderstanding or misinterpretation of eligibility criteria.
+Additional clarity for taxpayers would clearly be welcome, but we have voiced concerns in BDO’s formal response (see below) about HMRC’s ability to resource such a service adequately – significant delays in issuing advance assurances would often negate their value.

 The Government is also considering whether to make advance clearances mandatory for businesses in sectors with a history of high non-compliance.
 This approach aims to tackle deliberate non-compliance by ensuring that claims are scrutinised before approval.
 Mandatory assurances could help prevent fraudulent claims and ensure that reliefs are granted only to eligible projects.
+Similarly, we can see benefit in first time claimants being mandated to seek assurance – this should considerably reduce the error rate for claims.

 Stages of Assurance